-A) The Society for Creative Anachronism (SCA) is an international, not-for-profit educational organization devoted to the study and recreation of pre-17th-century Europe.
+A) The Society for Creative Anachronism (SCA) is an international, not-for-profit educational organization devoted to the study and recreation of pre-17th-century world.
 The members of the SCA endeavor to recapture the ambiance of the Middle Ages and the Renaissance and to rekindle the lost ideals of chivalry, courtesy, honor and graciousness.

 B) Participants study medieval martial arts, costuming, armor making, leather work, archery, heraldry, metalwork, vinting and brewing, cooking, dancing, calligraphy, manuscript illumination, needlecrafts, music and much more.
 Feasts, tournaments, guilds and classes are just a few of the many activities offered by the SCA.

 C) The local Society chapter, called the Barony of Caer Anterth Mawr, has membership from Milwaukee, Waukesha, Ozaukee, Racine, Kenosha, Jefferson, and Washington counties, which comprise all ages and interests.

 2. The Mission Statement of Caer Anterth Mawr